Time-reversal asymmetries in $\Lambda_b$ semileptonic decays: Decay observables

 \section{Decay observables}

 In the SM, the amplitudes of $ \Lambda_b \to \Lambda_c \ell^- \overline{\nu}$ are dominated by the weak interaction at tree level, given as

 where $G_F$ is the Fermi constant, $V_{cb}$ corresponds to the Cabibbo-Kobayashi-Maskawa~(CKM) matrix element, and $u_\ell $ and $v$ are the Dirac spinors of charged leptons and antineutrinos, respectively.
-In this work, we do not specify the flavors of (anti)neutrinos as they can not be distinguished in experiments.
+In this work, we do not specify the flavors of (anti)neutrinos as they cannot be distinguished in the experiments.